-Axiom Processing Language supplies a set of system data types that define all the types of data that can be used with APL
+Axiom Processing Language supplies a set of system data types that define all the types of data that can be used with APL.

 The following table lists the data types supported by APL, alongside additional aliases you can use to refer to them.